GaoLabXDU/DeCGR/README.md

 ### Step 4: CNV Normalization

 Click **CNV Normalization**.
 In the popup window, select the reference genome and enzyme for the Hi-C sample, and adjust `nproc` based on available computational resources.
+Click **Run** to run the process, which may take several minutes to complete.

 #### Parameter Descriptions